This guide includes links to all of the library's open access resources, including databases, journals, ebooks, and media.

 Allows you to search for evidence-based medical, nursing, and allied health articles.
 Broad coverage of the medical area including clinical, experimental and veterinary medicine, pathology, health services administration, nursing, dentistry, nutrition, toxicology and psychiatry.
-Also includes life sciences research when applicable to medicine.
-Part of the NCBI family of databases which includes Nucleotide and Protein Sequences, Protein Structures, Complete Genomes, Taxonomy, and others.
 Over 9500 journals are indexed and abstracted.
 Covers 1950 to present.
 Unlimited users.
 Open access.
 No password required.

 - Biodiversity Heritage Library